-What information do we collect?
+What personal information do we collect?

 If you register, your information won't be displayed before we have confirmation that the email address you specify is one that you really do have access to.
 This is done either by sending you an email at that address, which you must respond to, or by finding the same email address on the website of a recognised organisation (such as BACP or IACP) and listed as yours (or other documentation or contact details as appropriate).

-(a) either a practice name or a first name and surname
+(b) a first name and surname

-(b) one piece of contact information - either an email address or a telephone number
+(c) one piece of contact information - either an email address or a telephone number

-(c) either a practice address (minimally the area in which you practice and the first part of your postcode, if UK based) or a method of practicing remotely (eg. email, phone, online).
+(d) either a practice address (minimally the area in which you practice and the first part of your postcode, if UK based) or a method of practicing remotely (eg. email, phone, online).

-Further information that you submit is under your control in relation to whether or not you want it to be displayed.
 Inappropriate or offensive information may be deleted from your profile, or your profile removed in this case.

 (a) host names;